jonathancraddock/mootparadox_grav/pages/02.hiking/helvellyn-and-the-grisedale-horseshoe/default.md

 I also noticed an inordinate number of discarded banana skins along the way.
 I can only assume this is the result of some kind of misguided tribute to the late Norman Wisdom, but whoever thinks this is a good idea must be positively loopy!

 Aside from the dangers posed by hordes of banana wielding cretins, I'm fairly sure Striding Edge should be the route of choice in most ordinary conditions.
-If you would like to be cautious, it's probably better for ascent, although I met several people coming the other way, and they were not having any difficulty.
+Enjoyable and I suspect slightly in ascent, there's a school of thought that the steep dropoff from the summit and climbing up the short chimney to attain the ridge, could be more the more pleasing direction.

 ### Helvellyn to Grisedale Tarn

 Never underestimate the change in climate from lower slopes to summit.
 This was brought home to me yet again as I reached the summit of Helvellyn to be greeted by a cloud of hailstones hitting me in the face at 60 mph!
 I took shelter on Helvellyn for a while and chatted to a fellrunner who was out for a short 20 mile stroll!
 He'd been running in shorts, but the hailstones had brought him into the summit shelter for a costume change.

-I swapped my Montane Lightspeed for my Rab Latok Alpine, which offered rather more protection against the deteriorating weather.
+I also swapped my Montane Lightspeed for a Rab Latok Alpine, which offered rather more protection against the deteriorating weather.
 The wind didn't start to calm down until after Fairfield, but thankfully the high speed hailstones were fairly short lived.

-If you follow this route, keep in mind that the best marked path from the Helvellyn summit takes you below the summits of Nethermost Pike and Dollywaggon Pike, so be prepared to take a couple of short detours if you want to visit the true summit of each.
+If you follow this route, keep in mind that the most obvious path from the Helvellyn summit takes you below the summits of Nethermost Pike and Dollywaggon Pike, so be prepared to take a couple of short detours if you want to visit the true summit of each.
 This view is from the route up to Dollywaggon Pike, looking towards St Sunday Crag.
 Note the ridge route to the summit of Dollywaggon that cuts diagonally left to right in the picture below, known as "the Tongue".
-A decent looking route for another occasion.
+A nice looking route for another occasion.

 ![st-sunday-crag](st-sunday-crag.jpg "st-sunday-crag")
 *Below Dollywaggon Pike looking towards St Sunday Crag.*

 There are a couple of options for the route down to Seat Sandal.
 I took the steeper and more direct route.
-There's a zig-zag path further east, but it was longer and didn't particularly look like it was going to be any easier.
+There's a zig-zag path further east, but it was longer, and didn't look like it was going to be any easier.

 ### Seat Sandal